Yengas/InstanceTimer/README.md

 Before Version 1.0;

 * Find a way to get the instance start time so the countdown will be viable even if you enter an in-progress dungeon.
-* Translation of notification messages to German and French.
+* Translation of notification messages to French.